Karthick1704/Karthick1704/README.md

  Hi there.
 Thank you for visiting my GitHub Page.
-Glad you like my project!!!!!
+Glad you like my projects!!!!!

 - 🔭 I’m fresher and I am currently working in Tata Consultancy Service as System Engineer.
 - 🌐🚀🔄 I am experienced in Azure Devops Tools, ☸️ Kubernetes, 🐳 Docker, Ⓐ Ansible, 🟪 Terraform codes.